 60% of small businesses are closing their doors within six months of an attack

-Though the loss of funds can obviously be greatly problematic, the cumulative effect and loss of consumer trust can spell the end of an organisation; a sad reality that is especially true for SMEs whose names can be forever tainted by the public knowledge of a cyber victimhood.
+Though the loss of funds can obviously be greatly problematic, the cumulative effect and loss of consumer trust can spell the end of an organization; a sad reality that is especially true for SMEs whose names can be forever tainted by the public knowledge of a cyber victimhood.

 More than two-thirds (68%) of all phishing sites use SSL protection

-An authentic SSL (Secure Sockets Layer) certificate should ensure several things, firstly that a web address displays as HTTPS rather than HTTP, which should authenticate that not only is the website is genuine, but also that information being exchanged with the address is encrypted and thus protected against eavesdropping.
+An authentic SSL (Secure Sockets Layer) certificate should ensure several things, firstly that a web address displays as HTTPS rather than HTTP, which should authenticate that not only is the website genuine, but also that information being exchanged with the address is encrypted and thus protected against eavesdropping.